jlivingood/IETF-L4S-Deployment/Week2-PartB.md

 ## Run the Network Quality Test

-### Step 1: Download Responsiveness with Low Latency OFF
+### Step 1: Downlink Responsiveness with Low Latency OFF

 Open the Terminal application and copy and paste in this text: